disidrosi/disidrosi.github.io/content/guides/01-chlorophyll/index.md

 ![Normalized UV-Vis transmission spectra of Chlorophyll A and B in 70% and 90 % acetone solutions.](chl_a_b_UV_Vis_trans_norm.png "Normalized UV-Vis transmission spectra of Chlorophyll A and B in 70% and 90 % acetone solutions.")

-As expected, the normalized transmittance values range between 0 and 1 (or 0% and 100% transmittance).
-We can see the inverse relationship between absorbance and transmittance: higher absorbance corresponds to lower transmittance, and vice versa.
-For a more direct comparison, we can visualize both absorbance and transmittance in a single plot.
+The inverse relationship between absorbance and transmittance is visible: peaks in absorbance correspond to troughs in transmittance.
+A side-by-side comparison:

 ```python {hl_lines=["4-5", "8-9"],linenostart=152}
 fig, ax = plt.subplots(2, 1, sharex=True, figsize=figure_size)